Pvt. Ray Collin Underwood

 the county as the Clerk of the Circuit Court.

-Around 12:45 in the afternoon, as the tankers were getting lunch, Japanese planes approached the airfield.
+Around 12:45 in the afternoon on December 8, 1941, as the tankers were getting lunch, planes approached the airfield.
 At first, the soldiers thought the planes were American.
 It was only when bombs began exploding on the airfield that they knew the planes were Japanese.
 The bombers were followed by fighters which strafed the area.

 Being that the tankers had no weapons of use against the planes, all they could do was watch.
 After the attack, the tanks of A Company were ordered to guard a dam against sabotage.
 On December 22nd, A Company was sent to north to the Lingayen Gulf area where the Japanese were landing troops.
 Their job was to support B Company.